bhernandev/WantON/README.md

 ![Setup_1](http://i.imgur.com/zxZOIzY.png)

-Save these settings, text your images, and watch the magic happen!
+Save these settings and turn your want ON!

 ## Drawbacks
  <ul>